 - Password protection makes it harder for hackers to get into Electrum wallet.

-- Instant on: Users don’t need to download the whole blockchain.
-The electrum wallet gets blockchain information from a server.
+- Instantly on - users don’t need to download the whole blockchain.
+The Electrum wallet gets blockchain information from a server.
 This means there are no delays and it is always up-to-date.

 - Private keys are never shared with the server.
 That means you don’t need to trust the server itself!